MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/kbdmou/index.md

 # Kbdmou.h header

 ## -description

-This header is used by hid.
+These are the structures and defines that are used in the keyboard class driver, mouse class driver, and keyboard/mouse port driver.

 For more information, see:

 - [Human Interface Devices (HID)](../_hid/index.md)